 Any displays or equipment over 4’ tall must not protrude more than 4’ from the back wall of a full booth, or 2’ from the back of the wall in a half booth.

-No signs, banners, or displays should be placed outside the interior of your booth.
-Under no circumstances should any of these items be placed in other conference facilities, including hotel, convention center, hospitality or showcasing space, unless an advertising or sponsorship agreement has been made in writing prior to the conference allowing such signage.
+No signs, banners, or displays should be placed outside the interior of the booth.
+Under no circumstances should any items be placed in other conference facilities, including hotel, convention center, hospitality or showcasing space, unless an advertising or sponsorship agreement has been made in writing prior to the conference, allowing such placement.

-Candles and open flame devices are prohibited in any conference space, as are the use and display of compressed gasses, flammable liquids, or dangerous chemicals.
+Candles and open flame devices are prohibited in any conference venue or space.
+The use and display of compressed gasses, flammable liquids, or dangerous chemicals are also prohibited.

 Any activity that creates an event and draws large numbers of participants in the marketplace is not allowed and will be curtailed by Conference Management.

-The convention center and/or hotel retain the right to provide all food and beverages.
-Any food service request must be submitted to Conference Management and approved in writing prior to the conference.
+The convention center and/or hotel retain the right to provide all food and beverages for the conference.
+Any food service in the Marketplace must be submitted in writing and approved prior to the conference by Conference Management.
 Outside food is not allowed.

 Exhibitor Policies – Independent Showcases | Return to Top

-All artists performing in a PAE Independent Showcase must be represented in a booth in the Marketplace.
-To ensure that independent showcases are not cross-scheduled with other conference events, Conference Management will only publish listings in the program book that occur after conference events, such as the Opening Reception and Juried Showcases, have finished.
+All artists performing in a PAE Independent Showcase must be represented in the Marketplace by purchase of a booth or an Agency Registration.
+To ensure that independent showcases are not cross-scheduled with other conference events, Conference Management will only publish listings in the program book that occur during specified hours, after other conference events (Marketplace, Receptions, Professional Development sessions, etc.) have concluded.

-During the booth staff registration process, exhibitors will be asked if they are interested in collaborating on independent showcases.
-That information will be available in the Exhibitor Service Center as well as by request.
+During the booth staff registration process, exhibitors are asked if they are interested in collaborating on independent showcases or if they need showcasing space.
+A list of producers that will sell slots for showcasing is available upon request and in the Exhibitor Service Center.

-Conference Management strongly discourages first-time attendees from arranging an independent showcase unless they are collaborating with another agent or artist who is experienced with showcasing at PAE.
+Conference Management strongly discourages first-time attendees from arranging independent showcases unless they are collaborating with another agent or artist who is experienced with Independent showcasing at PAE.

-Artists and exhibitors must agree with hotel and convention center policies regarding food and beverage, signage, promotional materials, and closed doors.
+Artists and exhibitors must agree and uphold hotel, theater and convention center policies regarding food and beverage, signage, promotional materials, and closed doors.

-Once you have been approved, South Arts considers your verbal and/or email agreement to use space awarded for independent showcasing binding.
+Once approved to lease space, South Arts considers the verbal and/or email agreement to use the space awarded binding.
 A deposit and a signed contract for independent showcasing space are due by the due date specified in the contract.
 The entire contract will be null and void if the deposit and the signed contract are not received within five (5) business days of specified due date.
 The space will then be offered to any parties on the waiting list.
 If the party whose contract has been voided still wishes to obtain showcasing space, they may be offered the space again only after the waiting list has been exhausted, and only at the discretion of Conference Management.
 In the event that space is not resold, the party whose contract has been voided will be penalized the following year by only being awarded space after applicants in good financial standing have been awarded space.